“A concise and intelligent advocate, who will usually outshine others”

 - R (Cooper) v HM Coroner for North East Kent EWHC 586 (Admin), Inquest LR 121.
 Challenges to coroners’ proposals to leave particular conclusions to a jury should not in the ordinary case be entertained by the High Court.

 - Inquest into the death of Sean Rigg (2012) Southwark Coroner’s Court.
-A man suffering from paranoid schizophrenia died in policy custody following a period of restraint.
+A man suffering from paranoid schizophrenia died in police custody following a period of restraint.

 - R (Sessay) v South London and Maudsley NHS Foundation Trust (2) Commissioner of Police of the Metropolis 2 WLR 1071.
 Decision that s.5 Mental Capacity Act 2005 did not confer on police officers authority to remove a person from private premises to hospital or another place of safety for the purpose of s.136 or s.135 Mental Health Act 1983; that the Act provided a complete code for the compulsory admission to hospital of non-compliant mentally incapacitated patients for the purpose of assessment and treatment, and the common law doctrine of necessity could not apply